about the organization

 Sharing the Benefits

 Both the military and civilian communities are served by the Airborne & Special Operations Museum.
 The military community has a beautiful museum facility; the only one dedicated to all Army airborne and special operations units.
-It provides a place for educational programming and research as well as special functions.
-It helps airborne and special operations soldiers share their unique world with relatives and friends.
+It provides a place for educational programming and research as well as special functions and provides soldiers relatives and friends, "To Relive, Share and Understand.".

 Area residents have a wonderful museum that focuses on a subject that has been a part of their lives for decades.
 Schools have a venue for teaching WWII history, North Carolina history and values education.
 Visitors from all parts of the country, from all walks of life, are able to experience the legend of the airborne and special operations.